ayohana/doctor-lookup/README.md

 ## Description

-**This web application is for patients to look up for a list of doctors nearby who can treat their medical symptoms.** Patients will be able to enter their medical issue (e.g. "sore throat", "chest pain", etc.) into a form and retrieve a list of doctors in Seattle who can treat the medical issue they have specified.
+**This web application is for patients to look up a list of doctors nearby who can treat their medical symptoms.** Patients will be able to enter their medical issue (e.g. "rash") into a form and retrieve a list of doctors in Seattle who can treat the medical issue they have specified.

 ## User Stories

 * As a patient, I want to be able to search for health providers that are related to my medical symptoms so that I can see a provider with the correct medical specialty.
-* As a patient, I want to be able to see a list of health providers in my city so that I can save time.
+* As a patient, I want to be able to see a list of health providers in my city so that I can plan my route ahead and save time.

 ## Specs